Michel Fournier (adventurer): Le Grand Saut

 Fournier has attempted to make record breaking freefall jumps on three occasions.
 In 1998, the French space agency chose Fournier to conduct a record jump to test the ability of astronauts to survive reentry without a space craft.
 This project was quickly canceled.
 In 2003, Fournier attempted his first privately financed jump but the balloon ripped while being filled.
 The New York Times reports that Fournier has spent "nearly $20 million" on his two private attempts.

 Fournier was scheduled to carry out the Grand Saut (Big Jump) project in May 2008, which would have seen him ascend to 40 km in a balloon and freefall 34 km to earth before opening his parachute at 6 km to go.
 In the process he was expected to attain a speed in freefall faster than the speed of sound, and reach speeds upward of 1000 mph.
 His freefall was expected to last 15 minutes.
-If successful, this would have broken records previously held by Joseph Kittinger, who set the previous parachute record by jumping from 31333 m in 1960 (with a small parachute for stability) under Project Excelsior; and Eugene Andreyev from the Soviet Union, who jumped from 24483 m in 1962, setting the longest free fall record.
+If successful, this would have broken records previously held by Joseph Kittinger, who set the previous parachute record by jumping from 31333 m in 1960 (with a small parachute for stability) under Project Excelsior; and Yevgeny Andreyev from the Soviet Union, who jumped from 24483 m in 1962, setting the longest free fall record.

 The jump was expected to take place over the plains of Saskatchewan, Canada.
 After several delays due to weather, the attempt was made on 27 May 2008, but the balloon detached from its capsule as it was being inflated and floated away.
 Another attempt was made on 16 May 2010 which was unsuccessful due to the skydiver's reserve parachute deploying inside the capsule during a pre-launch test while the balloon was being filled.

 The next attempt was announced for May 2011, delayed until August and then apparently postponed to 2012.